Interpretable and Trustworthy Deepfake Detection via Dynamic Prototypes

 Model(s)

-Dynamic Prototype Network (DPNet) using HRNet as a feature encoder backbone.
+Dynamic Prototype Network (DPNet) with HRNet as a backbone feature encoder for video deepfake detection.

 Author countries